 Follow these tips to avoid price fixing and other anti-competitive practices:

-- Be proactive - if you're at a trade meeting where price fixing or other anti-competitive practices are discussed, have your objections minuted (if possible), leave the meeting promptly and report it to Legal/Compliance.
+If you do find yourself in a trade meeting where price fixing or other anti-competitive practices are discussed, be sure to have your objections minuted (if possible).
+Make your excuses and leave promptly, then report it to Legal/Compliance.